pijussimke123/Abacus/README.md

 # Abacus
-A mini computer based on the ESP8266.
+A microcomputer based on the ESP8266 microcontroller.